 The Basics of a VoIP Speed Test

 Now that you know where to run your VoIP speed tests, it’s time to take a closer look at the basics.
-I’ve identified and explained the core components of a VoIP speed test below.
+We’ve identified and explained the core components of a VoIP speed test below.

 Internet Connection and Network